American University Washington College of Law

 Continuing Legal Education Credits

 TASH is pleased to offer Continuing Legal Education credit for the ninth annual Outstanding Leadership in Disability Law Symposium.
-More information about CLEs is coming soon.
+The list below contains state-by-state CLE accreditation information.
+Please note that attorneys may earn CLE credit through reciprocity or self-submission from mandatory CLE states not specifically listed below.
 If you have any questions about CLEs, please contact DeVonne Parks at dparks@tash.org.

 As a partner in TASH’s Outstanding Leadership in Disability Law Symposium & Award Celebration, your organization will be given a platform to share its story and build brand awareness.
 Attendees include thought leaders, professionals, policymakers, self-advocates and more!
 Your investment helps further TASH’s impact on the lives of people with disabilities and helps ensure that they’ll live a life of full inclusion.
-Our partnership and advertisement prospectus is coming soon.
+View our partnership and advertisement prospectus or sign up to be a sponsor online.

 Directions